math1um/objects-invariants-properties/index.md

 Second, it enables us to recruit students.
 Some of these students have interests in computer science, rather than math, and this project is a tool to bridge these fields.
 We have organized several summer workshops, each with a particular focus in graph theory, where students program, conjecture, and prove/disprove as a group.
 These efforts spur growth in OIP-GT much faster than we could produce alone.

-📔 See https://arxiv.org/abs/1801.01814 for a more extensive introduction to the motivations for this project, past workshops, some of the results produced with OIP, and a history of efforts in automated conjecturing.
+📔 See [https://arxiv.org/abs/1801.01814](https://arxiv.org/abs/1801.01814) for a more extensive introduction to the motivations for this project, past workshops, some of the results produced with OIP, and a history of efforts in automated conjecturing.

-📔 See https://www.sciencedirect.com/science/article/pii/S0004370215001575 for a description of the CONJECTURING program's algorithm.
+📔 See [https://www.sciencedirect.com/science/article/pii/S0004370215001575](https://www.sciencedirect.com/science/article/pii/S0004370215001575) for a description of the CONJECTURING program's algorithm.

-## Getting started :bowtie: 🔰
+## Getting started 🔰

 We've written the below instructions so that **anybody** can use OIP-GT.
 This is a math project.
 We hope to recruit mathematicians, no matter how programming-phobic they are!